Johannes von Welczeck: The Danzig crisis

 During the Danzig crisis of 1939, an Anglo-French effort was launched to construct a "peace front" intended to deter the Reich from war.
 On 28 July 1939, Welczeck in a dispatch to Berlin stated he had learned from "an unusually well-informed source" that the French together with the British were sending military missions to Moscow to discuss having the Soviet Union join the "peace front".
 Welczeck stated that the French military mission was to be headed by General Joseph Doumenc, whom he described as "a particularly capable officer" and a former deputy chief of staff under the illustrious Marshal Maxime Weygand.
-The British military mission to Moscow was headed by Admiral Sir Reginald Plunket-Ernle-Erle-Drax, whom Welczeck reported that the French did not hold in high regard, not the least of his convoluted surname.
+The British military mission to Moscow was headed by Admiral Sir Reginald Plunket-Ernle-Erle-Drax, whom Welczeck reported that the French did not hold in high regard, not the least because of his convoluted surname.
 On 30 July 1939, Welczeck reported that the current talks in Moscow were stalled owing to Anglo-Soviet differences of opinion, and the decision to send the military missions was a French initiative intended to break the impasse.
 Welczeck added that he had the impression that the French were far more keen on having the Soviet Union join the "peace front" than the British.

 In the summer of 1939, Welczeck told Bonnet that Germany was quite willing to use force to resolve the Danzig crisis and if Britain intervened, it would be the end of the British empire.
 On 9 August 1939, Ribbentrop forbade Welczeck together with Hans-Adolf von Moltke and Herbert von Dirksen from returning to their embassies after arriving to take their summer vacations in Germany.
 Ribbentrop wanted to block any peaceful effort to resolve the Danzig crisis, and believed that keeping the ambassadors out of Paris, Warsaw and London would hinder efforts at a peaceful resolution.
 Forbidden from returning to France, Welczeck played no more role in the Danzig crisis.